umd-mith/sg-data/data/intro/clean/introduction.md

   :   Garland page numbers in this edition are in
-      italics, are positioned at the top left of a verso and the top right of a recto, and are used as a means of reference (e.g., "see transcription page 000 in this edition" or "see pages 000-000 in this edition").
+      italics, are positioned at the top left of a verso and the top right of a recto, and are used as a means of reference (e.g., "see transcription page 000 in this edition" or "see pages 000--000 in this edition").

 ### Appendix A

-Appendix A prints in parallel form the texts of the *1816-17* Draft and of the extant *1817* Fair Copy, thereby showing how MWS refined her text in April/May 1817 as she prepared it for the publisher and the press.
+Appendix A prints in parallel form the texts of the *1816--17* Draft and of the extant *1817* Fair Copy, thereby showing how MWS refined her text in April/May 1817 as she prepared it for the publisher and the press.
-Because PBS undertook part of the fair copying (see pages 748-773 in this edition), these parallel texts in Appendix A provide the reader an opportunity to contrast the ways that MWS (see pages 780-810) and PBS (see pages 810-817) altered the Draft while transcribing the Fair Copy.
+Because PBS undertook part of the fair copying (see pages 748--773 in this edition), these parallel texts in Appendix A provide the reader an opportunity to contrast the ways that MWS (see pages 780--810) and PBS (see pages 810--817) altered the Draft while transcribing the Fair Copy.

 ### Appendix B

-Appendix B prints in parallel form the texts of a portion of the PBS Fair Copy and the extant MWS re- transcription of that portion, a re-transcription occasioned by one or both of two factors: a discovery that some of the PBS Fair-Copy text had been damaged when the pages were cut from the notebook; and/or a possible reluctance to submit to any
+Appendix B prints in parallel form the texts of a portion of the PBS Fair Copy and the extant MWS re-transcription of that portion, a re-transcription occasioned by one or both of two factors: a discovery that some of the PBS Fair-Copy text had been damaged when the pages were cut from the notebook; and/or a possible reluctance to submit to any